Zhihua-PredictionModel/Electric-Circuit-Model/README.md

 # Revised Electric Circuit Model

-Please cite our paper first before you use our shared codes.
+We recommend to cite our paper before use our shared codes.

+Citation: Human mobility description by physical analogy of electric circuit network based on gps data (2024), arXiv:2403.19988 [physics.soc- ph].

 Author: Zhihua Zhong, Hideki Takayasu, Misako Takayasu

-Title: Novel approaches to urban human mobility: a physical analogy of electric circuit network based on GPS data
+Title: Human mobility description by physical analogy of electric circuit network based on gps data.

-Submitted to Scientific Reports 18/1/2024.
+Journal: Scientific Reports

 The open-source codes and hand-to-hand tutorial can be found here.